Leverage Definition

 $1,000 * 100 = $100,000

-Now you control 100,000 of capital in your trading account that you as a trader can open trades with
+Now you control 100,000 of capital in your trading account which you as a gold trader can open trades with

 Trading with Leverage

-The more leverage you as a trader use the greater the profit/loss
+The more leverage you as a xauusd trader use the greater the profit/loss

 The less leverage you use the lesser the profits/losses

-It's therefore better to use less leverage so as to minimize risks involved.
-The higher the leverage used the greater the risks.
-This is one of leverage guidelines not to trade with more than 5:1 leverage.
+It's thence better to use less leverage so that to minimize risks involved.
+The greater the leverage option used the greater the risks.
+This is one of leverage guide-lines not to trade with more than 5:1 leverage option.

-In leverage guidelines: It's always advisable to stay below 10:1 which is still high, most professional equity managers use 2:1 in their ++2trading account.
+In trading leverage guide-lines: It's recommended to stay below 10:1 which is also still high, most professional equity managers use 2:1 in their account.

 To Learn & Know More about Leverage and Margin - Read the Topics Below: